 ALMA, Wisconsin will be hosting its annual Swiss Heritage Days on the last weekend of July.
 The event is a citywide celebration recognizing the Swiss settlers who truly built a town with a solid foundation, as the original streets and homesteads of Alma were literally carved into a stone hillside overlooking the Mississippi River.
 Alma’s 12 famous “stair step streets” showcase just one example of the town's Swiss legacy.
 Each year, Alma residents celebrate those early settlers from the Swiss Alps who looked at the steep Mississippi bluffs and said, “We can build here!”

-FOOD: Come to town early on Saturday morning and enjoy a Swiss pancake breakfast from 8-11:30am at Wings Over Alma Nature & Art Center.
-Pier 4 Café.
+FOOD: Come to town early on Saturday morning and enjoy a Swiss pancake breakfast at Pier 4 Café.
 The Alma Bakery will have fresh baked pretzels and other Swiss baked goods.
 Find traditional Swiss meatballs at Bill’s Talk of The Town.
 Grab a brat at the Fire Department along with a tour of a fire truck on Saturday afternoon.
 The Empire Room will offer a traditional Swiss Meal.
 Alfresco Pizzeria will be serving pizza with sauerkraut and sausage.
 Enjoy your pizza or your gourmet meal on the patio of the Hotel de Ville Grand.
 The Burlington will be offering a Swiss Mixed Drink, Tea Mit Ruhm, and Swiss Snacks at the bar.
-For dessert, Fire & Ice will be serving traditional sweets, Sachertorte and Nuustorte, with your gourmet coffee, and make sure to get your free ice cream from 1-3pm if you’re a child in traditional Swiss attire!
+For dessert, Fire & Ice will be serving traditional desserts, Sachertorte and Nuustorte, with your gourmet coffee, and make sure to get your free ice cream from 1-3pm if you’re a child in traditional Swiss attire!
 Relax after all that polka dancing with a Spotted Cow and pretzels on the patio/beer garden of the Hotel de Ville Grand.